Its Products Make You Feel Good, But Apple Isn't Your Friend - The Mac Observer

 But as a supporter of human rights I’m ashamed of these companies.
 My focus is mainly on Apple because I write for an Apple website.
 I read Tim Cook’s memo defending its move and I felt a bit betrayed.
 Betrayed by a company that hitherto has represented me.
 Betrayed because I like others thought that Apple was on my side.

 It’s easy to feel powerless in the face of corporations.
-Unlike governments, corporations aren’t democracies and we can’t vote CEOS in and out of their station.
+Unlike some governments corporations aren’t democracies and we can’t vote CEOS in and out of their station.
+Instead they’re a bit closer to the aforementioned authoritarianism.
 We have to vote with our wallets, which goes back to my point that money shouldn’t be the ultimate arbiter.
 Money has no morals.

-It’s part of human nature to project our values on those we respect, like friends and family or Tim Cook.
+It’s part of human nature to project our values on those we respect, like friends, family or Tim Cook.
 But at the end of the day corporations aren’t our friends, not even ones like Apple that otherwise have progressive values.
 Values can be bought and sold like stocks.

 —Sent from my Mac